 Our Interns will participate fully in all aspects of operating a non-profit volunteer farming organization at our orchard.
 They will have direct hands-on engagement in farming 30 acres of fruit trees.
 Including 3,200 apple trees and 150 peach trees nestled on a 75 acre property in Harvard, MA.
 They will be involved in orchard operations and have opportunities to participate in special projects.
 Tasks include but not limited to:

-Assist with maintaining a positive volunteer experience for all who visit the farm
+- Assist with maintaining a positive volunteer experience for all who visit the farm

-Occasional visits to work with our farm team in North Grafton, MA will be required.
+- Occasional visits to work with our farm team in North Grafton, MA will be required.

-Support and work on some organizational events as needed
+- Support and work on some organizational events as needed

-Other tasks as needed
+- Other tasks as needed

-Interns will be responsible for completing a group orchard project by the end of the internship
+- Interns will have the opportunity to complete a group project by the end of the internship.

-The internship also includes off-site visits to partner organizations which allows students an opportunity to learn more about local hunger relief efforts and non-profit partnerships.
+- The internship also includes off-site visits to partner organizations which allows students an opportunity to learn more about local hunger relief efforts and non-profit partnerships.

 Requirements, qualified applicants will: